-- · "Traditional download" - "Staged download"
+- "Traditional download" on page 109 - "Staged download" on page 109

 Traditional download: The traditional download process takes significantly longer and must be done in one phase, rather than in two phases as with the staged controller firmware download.
 Therefore the preferred method of controller firmware download is the staged controller firmware download.